 1. Actions a Company Should Take Upon Hearing of an Employee’s Death

 The first thing you should do as a business is consult the grieving family of the employee and ask if there’s anything that you can do to help.
-99% of the time, there isn’t anything you can do, but it’s a nice gesture to offer and they can feel reassured that they have the company’s support.
+99% of the time, there isn’t anything you can do.
+However, it’s a nice gesture to offer and they can feel reassured that they have the company’s support.
 Remember, it is likely the employee would have been important to a number of people, including your business, so ensure your sympathies come across meaningfully as its ok to be a bit more informal at this time and to have come across as heartfelt and concerned.

 Consider sending your condolences following on from contacting the family.
 Traditionally this is with flower however there are all different alternatives to flowers, such as making a workplace donation to a charity of the family’s choice or circulating a sympathy card.
 Small gestures like these can really comfort the family during this difficult time by knowing they are in your thoughts.

 Before announcing the news to the business, consult the employee’s family to seek permission to announce the death.
-Although you will need to announce it at some stage, its courteous to ask the family beforehand.
-Depending on the family and business’s preference, announcing the news would be best to through a gathering in the office if appropriate.
+Although you will need to announce it at some stage, it’s courteous to ask the family beforehand.
+Depending on the family and business’s preference, announcing the news would be best done through a gathering in the office if appropriate.
 Alternatively, the announcement could be in the form of a letter or an email to staff.

 If you have a specific Employee Assistance Program in place, this can offer various services such as counselling, therapies and advice to those struggling to deal with the news.
 If not, direct your workforce to charities like ‘Mind’ who can offer support with bereavement.